Fugitive (game)

-The game of Fugitive combines elements of a number of outdoor games such as capture the flag, cops and robbers, and Sharks and Minnows.
-Fugitive is also comparable to orienteering, foxhunts, and other over-land race games.
+Fugitive is an outdoor game combining elements of capture the flag, cops and robbers and sharks and minnows.
+The game is also comparable to orienteering, fox hunting and other over-land race games.

 Game basics

 There are two teams.
 Nomenclature may vary regionally; One team, sometimes called the "Fugitives", are the players who need to race from one point to another; and the second team, sometimes known as the "Police", are the players who need to find and Tag the fugitives before they arrive at their destination.

 The fugitives' objective is to run from a starting point to a finishing point without being tagged by any of the police.
 This finishing point may be a short distance, or depending on the agreed rules, may be many miles away.
 Depending on ground rules agreed by the players, the fugitives are allowed a head start.
 The fugitive must remain on foot, no vehicles or alternate modes of transportation are allowed.
 There are no formal boundaries as to where the fugitive may go; however common sense, personal safety, traffic laws, and trespassing laws should be considered.
 Stealth, speed, and cardiovascular endurance are all high value skills for the fugitives.
 Creativity, communication, and attentiveness are all high value skills for the police.